cvilsmeier/go-sqlite-bench/README.md

 ==============================================================================

 This work is sponsored by Monibot - Easy Server and Application Monitoring.
-If you want to monitor your database performance in production, try out Monibot at [https://monibot.io](https://monibot.io?ref=go-sqlite-bench).
+Try out Monibot at [https://monibot.io](https://monibot.io?ref=go-sqlite-bench).
 It's free.

 For benchmarks I used the following libraries: